-- Step 1 – Combine all of the dry ingredients (flour, baking powder, salt, sugar and lemon zest) in a large bowl and whisk together.
+STEP 1: Combine the gluten free flour, baking powder, salt, sugar and lemon zest in a large bowl.

-- Step 4 – Pour the wet ingredients into the dry.
-Fold together with a spatula until the dry ingredients are incorporated.
+STEP 4: Pour the wet ingredients into the dry and fold together with a spatula about 10 strokes.

 How to Make a Perfect Lemon Crumble Topping